 The gender pay gap is different to equal pay.
 Equal pay is the difference in pay between men and women performing the same or similar work.
 Unequal pay is unlawful.

-Whilst the statutory reporting focusses on organisations with more than 250 employees, we calculate our gender pay gap across every part of the RSC.
-This includes RSC Enterprise, our commercial business, which is excluded from the mandatory reporting.
+Whilst the statutory reporting focusses on organisations with more than 250 employees, we calculate and address our gender pay gap across every part of the RSC.
+This includes RSC Enterprise, RSC Hathaway and our commercial business, which are excluded from the mandatory reporting.

-The following data covers the whole of the RSC, as we believe this gives a more accurate picture of our overall gender pay gap.
+The following data covers the whole of the RSC group, as we believe this gives a more accurate picture of our overall gender pay gap across our organisation.
+Information on our statutory gender pay gap data can be found at the end of this report.

-We are pleased to report that both our median and mean gender pay gap decreased in 2024.
+We are pleased to report that both our median and mean gender pay gap have continued to decrease across our combined workforce.

 2024